HerbeMalveillante/MMOBOT/README.md

 # MMOBOT

-MMOBOT is a powerful discord bot providing an immersive command-line based MMORPG experience in a group chat.
+MMOBOT is a powerful discord bot providing an immersive command-line based MMORPG experience in a group chat or server.

 To invite the bot in your server, follow [this link](https://discord.com/oauth2/authorize?client_id=793928798298177537&scope=bot&permissions=379969) (minimal permissions by default)